Back to actions to watch

 Key facts

-- The project is a 24-unit rental townhome development at 3144 5 Mile Road NE.
+• The project consists of 24 rental townhomes in six buildings at 3144 5 Mile Road NE.

-- The Plainfield Charter Township Brownfield Redevelopment Authority reviewed the plan on April 16, 2026, and unanimously recommended its approval to the Township Board.
+• The Plainfield Charter Township Brownfield Redevelopment Authority unanimously recommended the plan for approval on April 16, 2026.

 Discretion or exceptions